CPS 721: An Introduction

 -

-not for personal communication.
+The policy for in-person content delivery.
 The students are expected to pay attention

 to a lecture and volunteer to answer instructor's questions during the class-time.

-turn off your mobile phones and all other electronic
+Turn off your mobile phones and all other electronic devices in class.

 -